yakuzamack/Loki/README.md

 - The agent should now render in the dashboard
 - Click the agent from the dashboard table to open the agent window
 - Test to ensure Loki works properly

+## Backdooring Electron Apps and Keeping the real Application Working as Normal
+The most straightforward way to use Loki is to replace the files in `{ELECTRONAPP}/resources/app/` with the Loki files.
+This hollows out the app, meaning the app wont function normally -- Loki replaced its functionality.

+If you really want to keep the Electron application running and have it also deploy Loki in the background all hope is not lost!
+[John Hammond](https://x.com/_JohnHammond) and I figured out a way to keep the real Electron application running.
+We've added the file you will need to `/loki/proxyapp/init.js` in this repo.

+It is currently setup to work for Cursor, discovered to be vulnerable by [John Hammond](https://x.com/_JohnHammond).

+For doing this you will need to:
+- Download the Cursor app
+- Paste all Loki files except `package.json` to `cursor/resources/app/package.json`
+  - Don't replace the real `package.json`
+- Copy `/loki/proxyapp/init.js` to `cursor/resources/app/package.json`
+- Modify contents of `cursor/resources/app/package.json` to:
+  - set `"main":"init.js",`
+  - delete `"type":"module",`
+  - delete `"private":true,`

+### How this works
+- With these changes `Cursor.exe` will load in `init.js` on click / execution
+- `init.js` reads in `packages.json`
+- `init.js` changes `"main":"init.js",` -> `"main":"main.js",`
+  - `main.js` is Loki
+- `init.js` spawns and disowns a new `Cursor.exe` which points to Loki
+- __Loki is spawned in the background__
+- `init.js` reads in `packages.json` again
+- `init.js` changes `"main":"main.js",` -> `"main":"./out/main.js",`
+  - `./out/main.js"` is the real Cursor application
+- `init.js` spawns and disowns a new `Cursor.exe` which points to the real Cursor
+- __Real Cursor app is spawned, visible and operates as normal__
+- When Cursor is exited by the user:
+  - `init.js` catches the exit
+- `init.js` reads in `packages.json` for a third time
+- `init.js` changes `"main":"./out/main.js",` -> `"main":"init.js",`

+This way the app is persistently backdoored and operates as normal.
+If the cursor app is exited loki will continue to run in the background.

+### Future
+I'll make a script to automate this in the future.

 ## Opsec Recommendations
 - [Opsec Recommendations](docs/opsec/recommendations.md)